Skip to main content

 The listen method will set up and start the server that listens for any requests at a specific port.

-Let's start our application by typing node index.js then visiting http://localhost:3000
+Let's start our application by typing node main.js then visiting http://localhost:3000

 You would see a Hello World displayed on the screen, which means that our server is up and running.